 It’s not a matter of courage.
 If they were wanting of courage, they wouldn’t have volunteered to be liaisons to the Afghan Air Force outside secured US compounds.

 The bad guy started with one pistol.
 Six of the Air Force personnel in the ACCC had pistols.
 So did just about everybody else in the building.
 “Superior firepower” my ass.
-Inferior Warrior Souls.
+Improperly cultivated Warrior Souls.

 I am calling out: